nasraldin/codezero-template/README.md

 This layer contains all application logic and classes for accessing external resources such as file systems, web services, smtp, and so on.
 These classes should be based on interfaces defined within the core layer.
 It is dependent on the core layer, but has no dependencies on any other layer or project.

-### WebApi
+### API

-This layer is a RestApi application based and ASP.NET Core API 3.1.
+This layer is a RestApi application based and ASP.NET Core WebAPI 5.0.
 This layer depends on the Infrastructure layer.

 ## Branch structure
 Active development happens on the dev branch.
 This always contains the latest version.
-The master branch contains the latest versions of the stable codebase.
+The main branch contains the latest versions of the stable codebase.
 The prod branch contains a codebase for production release.

 ## Contributors and Using the GitHub Repository